-The Division of Law-Related Studies offers students the education needed to enter the law enforcement and paralegal professions.
+The Division of Law-Related Studies offers students the education needed to enter the criminal justice, homeland security and paralegal professions.

 The Criminal Justice associate degree program is for students who desire to begin careers in law enforcement, upgrade their skills, or transfer to a four-year institution to obtain a bachelor's degree in criminal justice, criminology or sociology.
 The Criminal Justice certificate programs prepares the student for entry level positions not requiring an associate degree.
 Coming fall 2007 we will offer the Crime Scene Investigation Certificate.
 This certificate is designed to prepare students for entry-level positions in crime scene investigation where a degree is not required or to enhance employability or promotion.
 It includes courses in criminal investigation, criminalistics, report writing, crime scene investigation, criminal profiling as well as an internship.

 Homeland Security is about protecting people, property, and infrastructure while minimizing economic impacts of natural and man-made crises.
 The Homeland Security Management associate degree prepares students for jobs in Homeland Security as well as provide information and a depth of understanding in security that will be useful in any career in turbulent times.
 This program will be of significant value to students employed in, or seeking employment, first responder disciplines such as law enforcement, fire services, emergency medical services, and public health.

 TTC offers an Associate Degree and a Certificate program for students who desire to begin careers as paralegals, and as an excellent preparation for law school.